highcharts/highcharts/samples/readme.md

-Useful Tips For Setting Up Tests
+Useful Tips for Setting Up Tests
 --------------------------------

 **Mouse events** are emulated using the